AspectsLove/spicychicken/content/guides/sproots/healers.md

 ---
 ### Your job is more than healing
 {{% notice warning %}}
-**Be sure you DPS**, future content requires healers to DPS and heal.
-Get used to it now.
+**Be sure you DPS**!
+For all encounters the developers include healer DPS for mechanics, enrages, etc. Get used to it now.
 {{% /notice %}}

 ### You do not have to keep people at 100% health